Autonomous-Finance/dca-agent/README.md

 Create working version for each iteration

 1. Complete life cycle management for a simple process that has initialization, access control, top up and withdrawal, as well as retirement.
-Bot can only be configured in terms of currency.
+Agent can only be configured in terms of currency.
 Should list past processes in the table.
-   1. store latest bot id in localstorage
+   1. store latest agent id in localstorage
-   2. query historic data and latest bot owned by current user - via graphql
+   2. query historic data and latest agent owned by current user - via graphql
    3. check that changing the owner works
-2. Fully fledged dca bot with automation, includes state display of the active bot.
+2. Fully fledged dca agent with automation, includes state display of the active agent.
-3. Add metrics for bot performance
+3. Add metrics for agent performance
 4. Finesse for UX
    1. Prettify UI,
    2. responsive to suit smaller devices